iterative/dvc.org/static/docs/user-guide/contributing-documentation.md

 ## Code style guidelines

 - No trailing whitespaces are allowed.
 Both for JS and Mardown files.
-- Content must be properly formatted at 80 symbols width.
+- Content in the raw file (`file-name.md`) should be less than 80 symbols width.
   We recommend using Visual Studio Code and the [Rewrap](https://marketplace.visualstudio.com/items?itemName=stkb.rewrap) plugin to format the content of Mardown files or install the pre-commit hook described above.